 All appeals for places that fall outside the main intake to primary and high schools in the autumn term, are called casual (in-year) admission appeals.
 If you do decide to submit a casual (in-year) admission appeal, please contact the in-year admissions team for an appeal form.

-How to appeal for a place at a voluntary-aided, academy or foundation school
+How to appeal for a place at a voluntary-aided, academy foundation or free school

-To appeal for a place at any other voluntary aided or foundation school not listed above, you will need to contact the school(s) directly for details of their arrangements and an appeal form.
+To appeal for a place at any other voluntary aided, academy, foundation or free school not listed above, you will need to contact the school(s) directly for details of their arrangements and an appeal form 2014 admission arrangements

 If you have any questions about the appeal form or the appeal procedure, please contact the committee section, details below: